eitansela/sagemaker-dvc-catboost-demo/README.md

 ## Amazon SageMaker Local Mode with DVC Example

-This repository contains example and related resources showing you how to train a model with California housing dataset, fetched using DVC, and serve on your local machine using Amazon SageMaker Local mode.
+This repository contains example and related resources showing you how to train a CatBoost model with California housing dataset, fetched using DVC, and serve on your local machine using Amazon SageMaker Local mode.

 ## Overview